w-jamil/proteus-eti/README.md

 ---

-## Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you encounter any bugs, have feature requests, or wish to contribute code, please feel free to open an issue or submit a pull request on the GitHub repository.